snabbco/snabb/README.md

 These now work and have tests, the 64 bit operations are always used on 32 bit architectures.

-Note that fcntl64 has not been changed, as we have not defined the flock structure which is the change, and it is wrapped by glibc.
+Note that fcntl64 has not been changed yet, as we have not defined the flock structure which is the change, and it is wrapped by glibc.
 TODO: fcntl64(2), statfs64(2).

 ### uid size.